 Providing your son meets our entrance criteria, an offer of a place for him will then be made.
 You will be given 2 weeks to accept it before it is released again.
 On acceptance of an offer, we ask for an immediate deposit of £500 and for our admissions paperwork to be completed.
 The acceptance deposit fee is non-refundable if your son subsequently does not join Homefield Preparatory School.
 However, if he does join us then this sum will be returned to you at the end of your son's last term at the school after outstanding expenses have been cleared.

-We welcome boys from all social, ethnic and cultural backgrounds who will benefit from the education we offer but please note that Homefield only enrols students who are UK or EU nationals, or who can demonstrate that they are dependants of people legally entitled to live in the UK.
-Homefield is unable to sponsor pupils who require a tier 4 visa (student visa).
+We welcome boys from all social, ethnic and cultural backgrounds who will benefit from the education we offer but please note that Homefield only enrols students who are UK or EU nationals, or who can demonstrate that they are dependents of people legally entitled to live in the UK.
+Homefield is unable to sponsor boys who require a tier 4 visa (student visa).

 For more information then please contact: